 If a particular Benchmark Replacement, as defined in Description of the Notes We May Offer-Interest Rates-SOFR Index Notes, or Benchmark Replacement Adjustment, as defined in Description of the Notes We May Offer-Interest Rates-SOFR Index Notes, cannot be determined, then the next-available Benchmark Replacement or Benchmark Replacement Adjustment will apply.
 These replacement rates and adjustments may be selected, recommended or formulated by (i) the Relevant Governmental Body (as defined herein) (such as the ARRC), (ii) the International Swaps and Derivatives Association ("ISDA") or (iii) in certain circumstances, us or our designee.
 In addition, the terms of the notes may expressly authorize us or our designee to make Benchmark Replacement Conforming Changes, as defined in Description of the Notes We May Offer-Interest Rates-SOFR Index Notes, with respect to, among other things, interest periods, the timing and frequency of determining rates and making payments of interest and other administrative matters.
-The determination of a Benchmark Replacement (including the application of a Benchmark Replacement Adjustment), any implementation of Benchmark Replacement Conforming Changes and any other determinations, decisions or elections that may be made under the terms of such notes in connection with a Benchmark Transition Event, could adversely affect the value of such notes, the return on such notes and the price at which you can sell such notes.
+The determination of a Benchmark Replacement, the calculation of the interest rate on the notes linked to SOFR by reference to a Benchmark Replacement (including the application of a Benchmark Replacement Adjustment), any implementation of Benchmark Replacement Conforming Changes and any other determinations, decisions or elections that may be made under the terms of such notes in connection with a Benchmark Transition Event, could adversely affect the value of such notes, the return on such notes and the price at which you can sell such notes.